Natural Stone Craftsman of the Year Award

 The competition to select the Natural Stone Craftsman of the Year is open to all MIA+BSI members.
-To be considered, the craftsman must submit an application detailing his career, plus a letter of nomination from his current employer.
+To be considered, the craftsman must submit an application detailing their career, plus a letter of nomination from their current employer.
 In addition, the entry submission should include at least three descriptions and photos of completed projects along with a write-up describing the candidate's role in the project.

 2016 Award Winner

 2015 — Regis Studeny, Rugo Stone, Lorton, VA

 2014 — Stefano Follega, Grazzini Brothers & Co., Eagan, Minnesota

 2013 — Samy Beshara, Marmi Natural Stone, Norcross, Georgia